 A great camping setup always needs a water source of some description, be it a creek or a tap at a campsite.
 If you’re intending to camp somewhere without a water source though, you need to take water.
 Plenty of water.
 For that whole ‘not dying of dehydration’ thing.

 By which I mean coffee, tea, and hot chocolate.
 Did you notice how it wasn’t ‘or’ hot chocolate?
-Hot chocolate is like a hug from the inside-out.
+Hot chocolate is like a hug from the inside.
+If you have room for a coffee pot, then bring one but don’t make it a glass coffee pot.

 The ultimate in lightweight camping meals!
 There are a lot of different brands and a lot of different meals you can acquire.
 Dehydrated meals are a favourite of ultralight hikers because they’re light, filling, and ridiculously easy to cook.